djhmateer/djhmateer.github.io/_posts/2024-05-29-rails file upload.md

 ## Form Upload with single file

+Here is a Rails build script to demo a single file upload

 ```bash
 # check updates (be careful the version of ruby is what rails wants)